What to Feed a Horse to Keep It Healthy

 It is always recommended to consult with a veterinarian or equine nutritionist before selecting a complete feed for your horse to ensure that it meets your horse’s specific nutritional needs.
 Additionally, the feed should be introduced gradually and in small amounts to prevent digestive upset and allow for a smooth transition.

-Types of horse food
+Types of Horse Food

-There are various types of horse food available on the market, each with its own purpose and nutritional composition.
+There are various types of horse food available on the market, each with its purpose and nutritional composition.
 Here are some common types of horse food:

 Hay: Hay is a type of dried grass or legume that is commonly fed to horses.
 It is a high-fiber food that provides essential nutrients such as protein, vitamins, and minerals.